 North Arkansas Electric Cooperative returned $2,289,427 in capital credits to members in December 2017.
 This marked the largest capital credits retirement in NAEC’s history and brings the total returned to members to more than $31 million since our founding in 1939.

 NAEC is owned by the members we serve.
-At the end of each year, the co-op subtracts operating expenses from the amount of money collected through revenue and the remaining balance is called margins.
-The margins left over at the end of the year are allocated, or assigned, to each member’s capital credit account based on the member’s electric usage.
+At the end of each year, the co-op subtracts operating expenses from the amount of money earned through rates.
+The remaining balance is called margins.
+The margins attributable to NAEC that are left over at the end of the year are allocated, or assigned, to each member’s account based on the member’s electric usage.

-As a cooperative, North Arkansas Electric Cooperative abides by seven cooperative principles, one of which is Members’ Economic Participation.
-Capital credit refunds truly exemplify this principle and validates the idea of member owners.
+As a cooperative, NAEC abides by seven cooperative principles, one of which is members’ economic participation.
+Refunding capital credits truly exemplifies this principle.